plotly/dash-sample-apps/apps/dashr-daq-iv-tracer/README.md

-# Dash DAQ IV Curve Tracer
+# DashR DAQ IV Curve Tracer

 Dash abstracts away all of the technologies and protocols required to build an interactive web-based application, and is a simple and effective way to bind a user interface around your R or Python code.
 To learn more about Dash, check out our